EdgarasSp/hangman/README.md

 ### **Customer UX Requirement Solution:**
 1. To play the word guessing game:

 	Play can initiate the game from the main menu page.
-When the current game ends, user will also be prompted to confirm if they would like to return to the main menu or restart game with the current set difficulty.
+When the current game ends, user will also be prompted to confirm if they would like to return to the main menu or restart the game with same difficulty.

 2. To track game score: